 Aging plays a role in the development of chronic pain.
-If you have reduced or a lack of regular physical activity, repetitive tasks that involved lifting, obesity/overweight, pregnancy, sitting, standing, herniated disc, or driving for a long time, and poor posture when sitting or standing, it can cause issues.
+Additionally, if you have reduced or a lack of regular physical activity, engage in repetitive tasks involving lifting, struggle with obesity or overweight issues, experience pregnancy, spend extended periods sitting or standing, deal with a herniated disc, or engage in long hours of driving, and maintain poor posture when sitting or standing, it can cause issues.

 With a little rest and physiotherapy, the injury can be healed and you return to an active lifestyle.
 But what happens when the injury doesn’t heal, and you are left with a debilitating condition or worse, a chronic condition?
 The last resort is an invasive operation to treat the problem, but in some cases, the surgery doesn’t help.
 A back brace can reduce pain and healing is an effective back pain treatment.